What is a ukulele?

 How many people come to the classes?

-In the 4 week course with the live class, I will never take more than 6 people in a class.
-I believe that course class sizes should be small so that you get enough attention, but also have fun learning with your fellow classmates.
+Never more than 6 in course classes.
+I believe that class sizes should be small so that you get enough attention, but also have fun learning with your fellow classmates.
 For the taster class, I’ll take up to 30 people, as this is for you to try it out and a larger group gives a sense of camaraderie and fun.

 How much do the courses cost?
 For how many lessons?